drdee/mcp-installer/README.md

 5. Select the appropriate scopes based on your needs
 6. Click "Create Key"
 7. Copy the generated auth token (it will only be shown once)
-8. Add the token to your 1Password vault with item name "Sentry" and field names "auth_token" and "organization" (your Sentry organization slug)
+8. Add the token to your 1Password vault with item name "Sentry" and field names "auth_token", "project" and "organization" (your Sentry organization slug)

 ### Datadog